-The current global TV and video market served by cable, satellite, IPTV and terrestrial broadcast service providers is worth an estimated $500 billion.
-However, a recent report suggests that 5G network technology could significantly eat into that established market over the coming years, and could also fundamentally change the way live broadcasts operate.
+The current global TV and video market served by cable, satellite, IPTV and terrestrial broadcast service providers is thought to be worth more than $500 billion.
+However, 5G network technology could significantly eat into that established market over the coming years, and could also fundamentally change the way live broadcasts operate.

 5G TV references the forthcoming ability to watch standard TV broadcasts over a 5G mobile network connection rather than traditional cable, satellite or even purely fixed broadband methods.
 The increase in performance, portability and efficiency this will bring about has the potential to revolutionise the entire TV broadcasting industry.

-Recent tests have suggested that 5G will be able to support download speeds of at least 1Gbps, and quite possibly closer to 10Gbps.
+It’s widely held that 5G will be able to support download speeds of at least 1Gbps, and quite possibly closer to 10Gbps.
 Such raw speed, in conjunction with other networking enhancements and technologies, would provide the ideal environment for TV broadcasts to a range of screen types.

 In addition to performance, 5G brings the obvious benefit of mobility.
-TV content will be able to beam readily to mobile devices without the need for a fixed internet connection.
+TV content will be able to beam readily to mobile devices without the need for a Wi-Fi connection.

 This will also be useful with the imminent increase in more immersive Virtual Reality (VR) or 360 video content, which will require 5G’s combination of speed, low latency, and mobility.

-Sue Rudd, Director, Service Provider Analysis for Strategy Analytics sounds a note of caution with regard to 5G TV’s potential adoption.
+In a 2017 report, Sue Rudd, Director, Service Provider Analysis for Strategy Analytics sounded a note of caution with regard to 5G TV’s potential adoption.
 “Data rates get the headlines, but other network technologies will also make or break the business case for 5G TV services,” she says.
 “The efficiency of the end-to-end network will determine whether 5G TV is possible.”

 Ultimately, any future 5G network will need to be stable, robust and consistent if it’s to support mainstream TV broadcast services in this way.
 Speed is only part of the issue.